GorGylka/FreeDVDBoot-OPL/README.md

 Step 1 - Burn Final.iso to DVD Disc

-Step 2 - Copy all files from USB DRIVE folder to your USB FAT32 Drive
+Step 2 - Copy all files from USB DRIVE folder to your USB FAT32/exFat Drive (or MX4SIO, if you use it)

 Step 2 - you're done!